Longtermism: Existential risks

 An existential risk is "a risk that threatens the destruction of humanity’s longterm potential", including risks which cause human extinction or permanent societal collapse.
-Examples of these risks include nuclear war, natural and engineered pandemics, extreme climate change, stable global totalitarianism, and emerging technologies like artificial intelligence and nanotechnology.
+Examples of these risks include nuclear war, natural and engineered pandemics, climate change and civilizational collapse, stable global totalitarianism, and emerging technologies like artificial intelligence and nanotechnology.
 Reducing any of these risks may significantly improve the future over long timescales by increasing the number and quality of future lives.
-Consequently, advocates of longtermism argue that humanity is at a crucial moment in its history where the choices made this century may shape its entire future.
+Consequently, advocates of longtermism argue that humanity is currently at a crucial moment in its history where the choices made this century may shape its entire future.

-Proponents of longtermism have pointed out that humanity spends less than 0.001% of the gross world product annually on longtermist causes (i.e., activities explicitly meant to positively influence the long-term future of humanity).
-This is less than 5% of the amount that is spent annually on ice cream in the U.S., leading Toby Ord to argue that humanity “start by spending more on protecting our future than we do on ice cream, and decide where to go from there”.
+Proponents of longtermism have said that humanity spends less than 0.001% of the gross world product annually on longtermist causes (i.e., activities explicitly meant to positively influence the long-term future of humanity).
+This is less than 5% of the amount that is spent annually on ice cream in the U.S., leading Toby Ord to argue that humanity should “start by spending more on protecting our future than we do on ice cream, and decide where to go from there”.

 Trajectory changes

 Existential risks are extreme examples of what researchers call a "trajectory change".
 However, there might be other ways to positively influence how the future will unfold.
 Economist Tyler Cowen argues that increasing the rate of economic growth is a top moral priority because it will make future generations wealthier.
 Other researchers think that improving institutions like national governments and international governance bodies could bring about positive trajectory changes.

-Another way to bring about a trajectory change is by changing societal values.
-William MacAskill argues that humanity should not expect positive value changes to come about by default.
-For example, most historians now believe that the abolition of slavery was not morally or economically inevitable.
-Christopher Leslie Brown instead argues in his 2006 book Moral Capital that a moral revolution made slavery unacceptable at a time when it was otherwise still hugely profitable.
-MacAskill argues that abolition may be a turning point in the entirety of human history, with the practice unlikely to return.
+Another way to achieve a trajectory change is by changing societal values.
+William MacAskill argues that humanity should not expect positive value changes to happen by default.
+He uses the 19th-century abolition of slavery as an example, which historians like Christopher Leslie Brown consider to be a historical contingency rather than an inevitable event.
+Brown has argued that a moral revolution made slavery unacceptable at a time when it was still hugely profitable.
+MacAskill suggests that abolition may be a turning point in the entirety of human history, with the practice unlikely to return.
 For this reason, bringing about positive value changes in society may be one way in which the present generation can positively influence the long-run future.